J3kun/AutoGacha/README.md

-Autocompletes fetch quests in the video game Elin.
+Auto dispenses and uses gacha balls in the video game Elin.